Improving Soil

 Nematodes are microscopic worms that eat bacteria and release the nutrients they contain into soil.
 Some kinds of nematodes also cause root diseases.
 Protozoa are all single celled animals that also eat bacteria as well as smaller protozoa.
 Flagellates are the smallest and move by waving their flagella.
 Amoebas are larger and move by changing shape to form a pseudopod.
 Ciliates are the largest and move by waving short hairs called cilia.
 Large numbers of ciliates indicate lower levels of oxygen in soil.

-Insects and worms create air passages deep into the soil.
+Insects and Soil Food Web worms create air passages deep into the soil.
 The carbon dioxide produced by insects and roots becomes carbonic acid, which breaks down minerals to make nutrients available.
 Dead organic material provides rich nutrients for the living.
 It also holds the nutrients from applied fertilizers until the plants can use them.
 Humus and glomalin stick soil particles together into larger crumbs so there are bigger spaces for air and water.

 Dead organic matter is decaying continually, so it needs to be replenished regularly.
 Excessive nitrogen fertilizer will cause the dead organic matter to decay even faster; so more organic matter will have to be applied.
 Also, applying synthetic fertilizers and pesticides can harm or kill the living organisms and disrupt the soil ecosystem.